-The numerical approximation of McKean–Vlasov equations in the continuous case was initiated in \cite{bossytalay1997} and has been investigated further in a number of more recent works.
+The numerical approximation of McKean–Vlasov equations in the continuous case was initiated in \cite{bossytalay1997} and has been investigated further in several recent works.
 We briefly mention a few on numerical schemes for MV-SDEs under the superlinear setting and in the Brownian framework.
 Tamed Euler schemes appeared first \cite{reis2018simulation}, shortly followed by tamed Milstein schemes \cite{bao2021first,kumar2020explicit} (appeared simultaneously) and Milstein schemes for delay MV-SDEs \cite{bao2020milstein}.
-In \cite{kumar2020well} it is proposed a tamed scheme (and a new wellposedness result) for MV-SDE featuring common noise in the particle system (which \eqref{Eq:MV-SDE Propagation} does not) and where the diffusion is also allowed to grow super-linearly.
+In \cite{kumar2020well} a tamed scheme is proposed (and a new wellposedness result) for MV-SDE featuring common noise in the particle system (which \eqref{Eq:MV-SDE Propagation} does not) and where the diffusion is also allowed to grow superlinearly.
 Adaptive time-stepping methods come as an alternative to taming and in the context of MV-SDE they are proposed in \cite{reisinger2020adaptive} --- these two methods will henceforth be referred to as the `\textit{Taming}' and the `\textit{Adaptive}' algorithm, respectively.

-Outside the superlinear setting, \cite{hutzenthaler2021multilevel} discuss computational complexity of MV-SDE algorithms (uniformly Lipschitz drift and constant diffusion coefficient) and we point the reader there for an in-depth overview of the state of the art in that regard.
+Outside the superlinear setting, \cite{hutzenthaler2021multilevel} discusses computational complexity of MV-SDE algorithms (uniformly Lipschitz drift and constant diffusion coefficient) and we point the reader there for an in-depth overview on the state of the art in that regard.
 Numerical approximations for MV-SDEs with non-Lipschitz conditions in measure and space exist \cite{ding2020euler} but impose a linear growth condition on the coefficients.
 The case of simulating MV-SDEs with discontinuous coefficients has been addressed \cite{leobacher2020well}.
-An alternative to the empirical measure approximation of \eqref{Eq:MV-SDE Propagation} is to use projection-type estimation of the marginal densities \cite{belomestny2018projected} where the error analysis requires differentiability of the coefficients.
+An alternative to the empirical measure approximation of \eqref{Eq:MV-SDE Propagation} is to use a projection-type estimation of the marginal densities \cite{belomestny2018projected} where the error analysis requires differentiability of the coefficients.
 Variance reduction technique have been analysed for the class of MV-SDE, namely, importance sampling \cite{reis2018importance}, antithetic multilevel Monte Carlo sampling \cite{bao2020milstein} and antithetic sampling \cite{bencheikh2019bias}.
 There also recent progress in the jump-diffusion setting \cite{agarwal2021fourier,biswas2020well}.